An explanation of Mondrian's oeuvre by Michael Sciam

 Composition II

-The basic structure of the tree (Fig. 10) reappears within a rectangle at the center of an abstract composition (Fig. 12) where horizontal and vertical strokes now express in a clearer form the disordered multiplicity of branches seen in the naturalistic tree:
+The basic structure of the tree (Fig. 14) reappears within a rectangle at the center of an abstract composition (Fig. 16):

 Fig. 14